Rolodophone/nea/report/report.md

 What I've done                             |Evidence
 -------------------------------------------|---------------------------------------------------------------------------------------
-ECS architecture                           |component and system packages, and entities defined in GameScreen and MainMenuScreen
+Composition-based ECS architecture         |component and system packages, and entities defined in GameScreen and MainMenuScreen
 Passing around lambda functions            |GameEventManager (each callback is a lambda function), AIComp, AnimationComp, ButtonComp, GameScreen
 Generic functions                          |GameEventManager, Entity.getNotNull (in Util file) Complex game events model                  |GameEventManager 3-module structure (meaning vast majority of code is platform-agnostic)|See AndroidLauncher, Lwjgl3Launcher and ComboKing for how the modules speak to each other
+Complex user-defined algorithms            |ActionSys.findClosestNearbyEntityInDirection Decomposition of complex behaviour into interacting classes that each do simple things|The complicated combat logic is decomposed into the (loosely-coupled) classes TouchControlsGestureListener, KeyboardControlsInputProcessor, ActionComp, AIComp, AnimationComp, HPComp, ActionSys, AISys, AnimationSys, KillingSys and SpawningSys

 ### Group B